By Laura Jana, MD, FAAP & Jennifer Shu, MD, FAAP

 Laura A. Jana, MD, FAAP, is a pediatrician and mother of 3 with a faculty appointment at the Penn State University Edna Bennett Pierce Prevention Research Center.
 She is the author of more than 30 parenting and children's books and serves as an early childhood expert/contributor for organizations including the Maternal and Child Health Bureau, Primrose Schools, and

 US News & World Report.
 She lives in Omaha, NE.

 About Dr. Shu

-Jennifer Shu, MD, FAAP serves as the medical editor of HealthyChildren.org and provides oversight and direction for the site in conjunction with the staff editor.
+Jennifer Shu, MD, FAAP serves as the medical editor of HealthyChildren.org.
 Dr. Shu is a practicing pediatrician at Children's Medical Group in Atlanta, Georgia, and she is also a mom.
 She earned her medical degree at the Medical College of Virginia in Richmond and specialized in pediatrics at the University of California, San Francisco.
 Her experience includes working in private practice, as well as working in an academic medical center.
 She served as director of the normal newborn nursery at Dartmouth-Hitchcock Medical Center in New Hampshire.
 Dr. Shu is also co-author of

 Food Fights and

 Heading Home with Your Newborn published by the American Academy of Pediatrics.